open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 ```

 If you have provided your OCI credentials with
-docker login, they should now be available.
+`docker login`, they should now be available.

 ```go
 {{include}{../../04-working-with-config/03-using-ocm-config.go}{query}}